jgogstad/yubikey-challenger-1password/Readme.md

 [Replacing Google Authenticator with Yubikey on OSX](http://corner.squareup.com/2013/05/replacing-google-authenticator-with-yubikey-on-osx.html)
 [I know none of my passwords.](http://aley.me/passwords)

-Copyright note: I've taken the Yubicon.icns from the OS X personalization tool app, I suppose Yubico will not matter but should you own any rights on that icon and want me to take it down, please let me know ;)
+Copyright note: I've taken the Yubicon.icns from the OS X personalization tool app, I suppose Yubico will not care.
+Nonetheless, should you own any rights on that icon and want me to take it down, please let me know :)

 This is licensed under MIT without any warranties, please use it at your own risk.